 Isotopes of plutonium

 - 238Pu.
 238Pu belongs to the group of fertile isotopes.
-238Pu decays via alpha decay to 234U with half-life of 87.7 years.
-238Pu generates very high decay heat and has very high rate of spontaneous fission.
+238Pu decays via alpha decay to 234U with a half-life of 87.7 years.
+238Pu generates very high decay heat and has a high rate of spontaneous fission.

 Spontaneous Fission and Source Neutrons

-The term “source neutrons” refers to neutrons other than prompt or delayed fission neutrons.
-In general, they come from sources other than neutron-induced fission.
-These neutrons are very important during reactor startup and shutdown operations when the reactor is subcritical, because they allow to monitor the subcriticality of a reactor usually via source range excore neutron detectors.
+The term “source neutrons” refers to neutrons other than prompt or delayed fission neutrons, which come from sources other than neutron-induced fission.
+These neutrons are very important during reactor startup and shutdown operations when the reactor is subcritical because they allow for monitoring the subcriticality of a reactor, usually via source range excore neutron detectors.

 In nuclear reactors, also spontaneous fission is very important from this point of view.
-In an irradiated nuclear fuel assemblies, there are nuclides, that undergo a process of spontaneous fission.
+In an irradiated nuclear fuel assembly, some nuclides undergo a process of spontaneous fission.
 As was written, spontaneous fission is, in fact, a form of radioactive decay that is found only in very heavy chemical elements (especially transuranic elements).
-For example, 240Pu has very high rate of spontaneous fission.
-For high burnup fuel, the source neutrons are provided predominantly by spontaneous fission of curium nuclei (Cm-242 and Cm-244).
+For example, 240Pu has a very high rate of spontaneous fission.
+For high burnup fuel, the source neutrons are provided predominantly by the spontaneous fission of curium nuclei (Cm-242 and Cm-244).

 Primary Source of Neutrons

 Sometimes source neutrons must be artificially added to the system.
-External source of neutrons contains a material, that emits neutrons and cladding to provide a barrier between reactor coolant and the material.
+An external source of neutrons contains a material that emits neutrons and cladding to provide a barrier between the reactor coolant and the material.
 External sources are usually loaded directly into the reactor core (e.g., into guide thimble tubes).
-Neutron sources , that are based on spontaneous fission are known as primary sources.
-Primary source of neutrons does not need to be irradiated to produce neutrons.
-These sources can be used especially in case of a first core (i.e., a core that consist of fresh fuel only).
-Primary source of neutrons are based on the spontaneous fission reaction.
+Neutron sources that are based on spontaneous fission are known as primary sources.
+The primary source of neutrons does not need to be irradiated to produce neutrons.
+These sources can be used especially in the case of a first core (i.e., a core that consists of fresh fuel only).
+The primary source of neutrons is based on the spontaneous fission reaction.
 The most commonly used spontaneous fission source is the radioactive isotope californium-252.
 Cf-252 and all other spontaneous fission neutron sources are produced by irradiating uranium or another transuranic element in a nuclear reactor, where neutrons are absorbed in the starting material and its subsequent reaction products, transmuting the starting material into the SF isotope.